 Ozempic seems to curb cravings for alcohol.
 Here's what scientists think is going on

-During the COVID pandemic, J. Paul Grayson was hit with an avalanche of health problems – high blood pressure, prediabetes and a heart arrhythmia.
+During the COVID-19 pandemic, J. Paul Grayson was hit with an avalanche of health problems — high blood pressure, prediabetes and a heart arrhythmia.

-He also gained 40 pounds to his 6-feet 3-inches frame.
+He also gained 40 pounds to his 6-foot 3-inch frame.
 "I felt like my weight was getting out of control," says the 73-year-old retiree, who lives on a ranch in Oklahoma.
 "I had to start taking all these medications that I never had to take before.
 I actually felt pretty depressed about my health."

 "Right away, I started eating less and losing weight," he says.
 That was expected.
 But what Grayson hadn't expected was that the drug also immediately altered one of his other habits.